docarray/docarray/docs/data_types/video/video.md

 ## Display video in notebook

-You can play a video in a notebook from its url as well as its tensor, by calling [`.display()`][docarray.typing.url.audio_url.AudioUrl.display] on either one: For the latter you can optionally give the corresponding AudioTensor as a parameter.
+You can play a video in a notebook from its url as well as its tensor, by calling [`.display()`][docarray.typing.url.audio_url.AudioUrl.display] on either one.
+For the latter you can optionally give the corresponding AudioTensor as a parameter.

 ```python
 doc_fast = MyAudio(url="/path/my_video.mp4")